mozilla-services/autopush-rs/docs/src/releasing.md

 i.e. If a new minor version is being released after `1.21.0`, the `{version}` would be `1.22.0`.

-1. Switch to the `master` branch of autopush.
+1. Switch to the `main` branch of autopush.
 2. `git pull` to ensure the local copy is completely up-to-date.
-3. `git diff origin/master` to ensure there are no local staged or uncommited changes.
+3. `git diff origin/main` to ensure there are no local staged or uncommited changes.
-4. Create the release branch from `master`:
+4. Create the release branch from `main`:
    `git checkout -b release/{version}`.

-   The branch name includes the full `{major}.{minor}.{patch}` version, so every release (major, minor, or patch) gets its own branch off the current `master`.
+   The branch name includes the full `{major}.{minor}.{patch}` version, so every release (major, minor, or patch) gets its own branch off the current `main`.

 5. Edit `Cargo.toml` `version` key so that the version number reflects the desired release version.
 6. Regenerate the Cargo lockfile by running `cargo generate-lockfile`, and ensure there are no unwanted changes.
-7. Generate a changelog with `git cliff --latest`, and coy into `CHANGELOG.md`
+7. Update `CHANGELOG.md` by running `git cliff -u`.
 8. `git add CHANGELOG.md Cargo*` to add the changes to the new release commit.
 9. `git commit -m "chore: tag {version}"` to commit the new version and